hrishihpatel/Rest/README.md

 * Uniform interface – By applying the software engineering principle of generality to the component interface, the overall system architecture is simplified and the visibility of interactions is improved.
 In order to obtain a uniform interface, multiple architectural constraints are needed to guide the behavior of components.
 REST is defined by four interface constraints: identification of resources; manipulation of resources through representations; self-descriptive messages; and, hypermedia as the engine of application state.
 * Layered system – The layered system style allows an architecture to be composed of hierarchical layers by constraining component behavior such that each component cannot “see” beyond the immediate layer with which they are interacting.
 * Code on demand (optional) – REST allows client functionality to be extended by downloading and executing code in the form of applets or scripts.
 This simplifies clients by reducing the number of features required to be pre-implemented.

+# Resource Methods
+Another important thing associated with REST is resource methods to be used to perform the desired transition.
+A large number of people wrongly relate resource methods to HTTP GET/PUT/POST/DELETE methods.

+Roy Fielding has never mentioned any recommendation around which method to be used in which condition.
+All he emphasizes is that it should be uniform interface.
+If you decide HTTP POST will be used for updating a resource – rather than most people recommend HTTP PUT – it’s alright and application interface will be RESTful.

+Ideally, everything that is needed to change the resource state shall be part of API response for that resource – including methods and in what state they will leave the representation.

+# HTTP Methods